How does a lease-option work?

 Do you do background checks?

-No. We have discovered that folks who put a bunch of money down with the intention of purchasing a home make better tenants.
-There are no exceptions to this rule.
-Here are the 5 reasons why no questions are asked:
+Minor.
+The only thing we check for is eviction or extensive civil litigation.
+Those 2 are our biggest trouble makers.
+We have discovered that folks who put a bunch of money down with the intention of purchasing a home make better tenants.
+Here are the five reasons we don’t do a full blown background check.

 1. Anyone interested in doing a lease-option has bad credit.
 If they had good credit they wouldn’t need to do a lease-option.